afewell/ovathetap/README.md

 - Bookmark this page on the bookmarks bar

 ### Install Gitlab
-TODO: On next test, attempt to specify gitlab initial root password in helm values file, which MAY automatically create root access token and if so, then we can bypass the requirement to manually create the token in the gui.
-And parameterize values files.
 - The instructions for this lab focus on using gitlab.
 However if you prefer, you can use github instead, but instructions for using github are not provided.
 - Install Gitlab
 ```sh